Financial Terminal Pricing Comparison 2026: What You Actually Pay

 - Terminal commands (DES, FOCUS, TAS, HDS, MOST, TOP, WEI, CALC, FA, ANR, HMS, SI)

-- Global news from hundreds of sources with <100ms delivery
+- News from 2,565 sources with <100ms delivery

-- SEC filings (EDGAR: 10-K, 10-Q, 8-K)
+- SEC filings (EDGAR: 10-K, 10-Q, 8-K, real-time from company inception)

 - Time & Sales real-time transaction data

-- Institutional ownership and 13F tracking
+- Institutional ownership data

 - Unlimited historical data